 Mona Lynch is Professor of Criminology, Law and Society and Law at the University of California, Irvine.
 She co-directs UCI’s Center in Law, Society and Culture, and serves as vice-chair of the Department of Criminology, Law and Society.
 Her research and writing focuses on the social, psychological, and cultural dynamics of contemporary criminal adjudication and punishment processes.
 She uses multiple methodological approaches, including experimental design, ethnographic field methods, and archival and other social artifactual analysis to explore research questions of interest.
 Her new book, Hard Bargains: The Coercive Power of Drug Laws in Federal Court was released by Russell Sage Foundation in November 2016.

-Barbara O’Brien, Editor, is an associate professor of law at the Michigan State University College of Law, where she teaches classes in criminal law and procedure.
-She earned her J.D. at the University of Colorado School of Law, a Ph.D. in social psychology at the University of Michigan, and an A.B. in Economics from Bowdoin College.
-Her scholarship examines the role of race and other extralegal factors in criminal investigations, trials, and the administration of capital punishment.
+Barbara O’Brien, Editor, is an Associate Professor of Law at the Michigan State University College of Law, where she teaches classes in criminal law and procedure.
+Her interdisciplinary scholarship examines the role of race and other extralegal factors in criminal investigations, trials, and the administration of capital punishment.
 Her work applies empirical methodology to legal issues, such as identifying predictors of false convictions and understanding prosecutorial decision-making.
 She has been an expert witness or consultant on the issue of racially-biased jury selection in criminal trials, and has written extensively about biases that undermine both fairness and accuracy in the criminal justice system.

 Maurice Possley, Senior Researcher, is a Pulitzer Prize-winning journalist and author of three non-fiction books.
 He worked for the Chicago Tribune for 25 years, where he investigated numerous cases of wrongful conviction and wrongful execution as well as systemic problems in the criminal justice system.
 In 2009, he joined the Northern California Innocence Project to research and co-author a ground-breaking report on prosecutorial misconduct in California.
 He joined the Registry in 2012, where he is responsible for researching and writing case summaries of all exonerations added to the Registry.
 In this capacity, he obtains court documents, researches media reports and interviews lawyers and investigators.